jppgibbs/Aegis/README.md

 #### Password statistic reporting, displaying worst passwords, password length distributions and how many meet strength requirements

-This is implemented through the report where we display:
+This is implemented through the report which will display: